AZ Landlord Won’t Fix Scorpions? Know Your Rights

 Here’s the math property managers should consider.
 A tenant breaking lease over scorpions costs you: lost rent during vacancy, turnover expenses, advertising costs, and reputation damage from negative reviews.
 One scorpion sting involving a child can spiral into liability concerns and drawn-out disputes.

-Compare that to Scorpion Alert’s transparent pricing: $50 per detector or $200 for a 5-pack, with subscription monitoring at $5 monthly per account covering unlimited detectors.
+Compare that to Scorpion Alert’s monthly rental subscription, which includes the Detectors and scales with how many you need across your portfolio — one account can monitor multiple properties.
+See /pricing for current rates.
 Run a pilot program in your most problematic units.
 Install detectors, track alert patterns, and use the data to target your pest control and sealing efforts where they’re actually needed.
 Proactive monitoring costs far less than reactive tenant turnover.

 When a landlord won’t act on a scorpion issue, your best leverage is a clear paper trail—document sightings, communicate in writing, and keep notes on when you notified the property manager and what (if anything) was done.
 If you want an easy way to stay organized and informed while you push for repairs and pest control, Scorpion Alert can help you track what’s happening and take the next step with confidence.